dpowell022/dpowell022/README.md

 ### Hi there 👋 I'm Derek
-🔭 I’m currently working on transitioning from business management into data science

-🌱 I’m currently learning GCP/AWS environments

-😄 Besides data and ML, my hobbies include disc golf, video games, bowling, being a husband and father to my 3 kids
+🔭 Business leader turned data scientist, looking to take the new step in my data career

 ⚡ My passion is solving business problems with data, especially if I get to work with customers or other external stakeholders.
 Below are pinned some of my favorite projects involving machine learning, data analysis and visualizations.

+🌱 I’m currently learning GCP/AWS environments

+😄 Besides data and ML, my hobbies include disc golf, video games, bowling, and being a husband and father

 📫 How to reach me: dpowell02@gmail.com